other Ricoh cameras in my collection

 The first Ricoh Hi-Color was introduced in 1968, as the successor to the similar but Selenium metered

 Auto Shot.
 Its little die-cast aluminium body contained an automatic exposure setting system and spring powered motor drive.

 The original 1968 model can be identified by a front-of-body mounted shutter release and a cold shoe.

 Date information is hazy, but the camera was subsequently modified to become the Hi-Color 35, with the shutter release button moved to the top plate, and no accessory shoe.
 These were offered with a few different leatherette trim patterns, and had the

 There was also a 1970 Hi-Color 35 S (S for self-timer).
 A virtually identical model lacked the self-timer, but had a hot shoe, and was called the Hi-Color 35.

 A final variation was the 1971 Hi-Color 35 BT, which seems to have only cosmetic changes to give it a more trapezoidal shape, and all black finish.

 My Hi-Color 35 is the later variant that has a hot shoe.

 The body is very like that of the 1972 Ricoh 500G; a solid core (painted black), which is covered by front and back plates, such that the film door completely wraps the perimeter of the camera body.
-The light seal between the two is thin and wide, and usually deteriorates into a stick mess.
+The light seal between the two is thin and wide, and usually deteriorates into a sticky mess.